axieinfinity/ronin-documentation/docs/basics/white-paper.md

 Validators have two sources of rewards: transaction fees and 90\% of staking rewards.
 When the validator generates a block, they earn the transaction fees in that block and some fixed amount of staking rewards.

 * The reward is not sent to the validator right away, but is distributed and accumulated on a smart contract.
 * At the end of each day, the smart contract allocates the reward to the validator and their delegators.
+The allocation happens only to validators who are elibigle to receive rewards (not being [slashed](./../validators/slashing/slashing.mdx)).
-* At the end of each day, if the validator doesn't get slashed, then the validator and their delegators can claim their allocated reward.
+* The validator and their delegators can claim the allocated rewards at the end of the day.

 Each validator can set a commission rate that indicates the percentage of the self-allocated reward.
 The remaining reward is allocated based on the staked amount.